danjac/gnome-randomwall/README.md

-This script will change your desktop wallpaper in a GNOME environment.
+This script will change your wallpaper in a GNOME desktop environment.
+Requires Python 3.9+.

 ### INSTALL